 Organizations that invest time and resources in an employee wellness culture, with the focus on being proactive rather than reactive, can expect a return on the investment.
 The possible return on investment might include lower absenteeism, healthier employees, fewer accidents and lower staff turnover.
 It is estimated that the average South African worker spends 8- 9 hours a day doing work-related duties so it makes sense to incorporate elements of wellness in such a major area of our lives.

 Wellness programmes are intervention strategies intended to promote the well-being of employees.
 They could be curative and preventative in nature.
-The purpose of introducing a wellness programme in an organisation is to create an awareness of wellness issues, to facilitate personal change and health management and to promote a healthy and supportive workplace.
+The purpose of introducing a wellness programme in an organization is to create an awareness of wellness issues, to facilitate personal change and health management and to promote a healthy and supportive workplace

 Many companies have introduced various programmes for their workers.
 This includes Employee Assistance Programmes (EAPs) and EWPs to address wellness issues in the workplace.
 These two programmes EAPs and EWPs they address similar issues about employee wellness.
 This article will use EWPs to describe programmes intended to improve employee wellness and well-being.